The name of the proposed organization is the Society for Hong Kong Studies, herein called the “Society” or “SHKS”.

 1. The Officers of the Society shall consist of the following members: Chair, Co-Chair, Treasurer, Secretary, the immediate-past Chair, and several at-large members.

-2. The immediate-past Chair shall serve on the Board for two years following the end of her/his term.
+2. The immediate-past Chair shall serve on the Board for three years following the end of her/his term.

-3. The Board will be elected to a two-year term by the membership and an individual may normally not serve for more than two successive terms.
+3. The Board will be elected to a three-year term by the membership and an individual may normally not serve for more than three successive terms.

 4. The first Board, however, is composed of individuals who have taken on the role of establishing SHKS.